mcplusa/TIG-Google-Apps-Integration/install.md

 have customized your templates/default.html file, you'll need to merge the project's changes to this file with your existing changes.

-*  Create your program's root Google Drive folder.
+*  Create your program's root CMS documents folder in Google Drive.
 This needs to be a Drive folder to which everyone in the organization has read and write privileges.
 The folder can be in any user's account.

 *  Determine the unique ID of of the root Google Drive folder you just created.
 You can retrieve the ID by navigating to the folder from the Google Drive website, and copying the unique ID from the URL.
 Here's an example; you want the characters in bold text:

 `https://drive.google.com/drive/u/1/folders/**0B-ABCDEFGHI-fnRNRndBYWZMQ2ZRbHlJc3R0UVpoc3VqaThSOHpMb0lmUmtwZ0123456789**`